 Who We Are

-Illinois Crisis Prevention Network (ICPN) is a collaborative partnership between Trinity Services and Hope, grant funded by Illinois Department of Human Services – Division of Developmental Disabilities (DHS-DDD).
+Illinois Crisis Prevention Network (ICPN) is a collaborative partnership between Trinity Services and Hope, funded by Illinois Department of Human Services – Division of Developmental Disabilities (DHS-DDD).
 ICPN – Support Services Teams (SST) provide assistance on a statewide basis.
 Referrals to ICPN are generated by DHS-DDD to support people with intellectual and developmental disabilities, many of whom are dually diagnosed with a mental illness, who are experiencing complex behavioral or medical challenges.
 ICPN provides community-based services and supports to the children and adults who are referred, as well as their families, provider agencies, schools, places of employment, and community day service programs.

 Support Service Teams

 Teams are made up of skilled clinicians consisting of: